AANA Treatment Recommendations

-Due to direct access to potent drugs and knowledge of pharmacology, anesthetists present unique challenges for treatment and recovery compared to other practice specialties.
-They also face potential loss of profession, professional guilt and shame, and a tendency to intellectualize the treatment process.
+Due to direct access to potent drugs and knowledge of pharmacology, nurse anesthetists present unique challenges for treatment and recovery compared to other practice specialties.

 - Signs and behaviors to identify impairment and/or drug diversion

 Source: AANA Position Statement and Policy Considerations Addressing Substance Use Disorder for Anesthesia Professionals

 AANA treatment recommendations for all anesthesia professionals and students with substance use disorder